JosephiusX/Blocachain-JS/README.md

             we can test by opening all nodes at same time in their own terminals

 we created 5 different instances of our networkNode file, and are running them concurently

+35. Testing The Nodes

+right now we dont have a network, just 5 unconnected nodes. lets test that they are not connected by adding transactions via postman to different nodes.

+we can see that information we update on one node is not updated to any of the other nodes at this point.